 Critical aspects of the Waldorf preschool curriculum include:

-• Creative Play: Play-based learning is this stage’s cornerstone of Waldorf pedagogy.
+- Creative Play: Play-based learning is the cornerstone of Waldorf pedagogy at this stage.
 Children are encouraged to engage in imaginative play with simple, natural toys that inspire creativity.

 The Waldorf Teaching Method emphasizes nurturing children’s physical, emotional, and imaginative capacities during this stage.
 Through practical tasks and play, children experience the world and develop foundational skills that support future academic learning.
 The Waldorf classroom at this level is purposefully devoid of high-tech gadgets or screens, which aligns with the Waldorf philosophy that children should engage more directly with their surroundings.